 North Pole Breakfast time is soon to be upon us.

 The Elf on the Shelf was first introduced to me 4 years ago.
-I instantly loved the idea (I am a bit mad for Christmas!).
+I instantly loved the idea (I am a bit mad about Christmas!).
 Freddie was just 3 when we started the tradition.
 And not only was it a hit for me he absolutely loved it.
 We started with just one elf on the shelf.
 We are currently on 4 elves plus Uncle Si plus a reindeer (Elf Pet)!

 What is a North Pole Breakfast?